 - Implement a phased data conversion strategy.
 Start with a small subset of active accounts, approximately 20% of your accounts, but covering all aspects of your portfolio.
 The goal is to perfect the conversion code as quickly as possible.
 Starting with a smaller subset will help you identify and remediate defects more quickly through an increased number of conversion and testing cycles.
 The resulting code and mapping updates will resolve issues across the entire conversion portfolio.
 When data quality reaches an acceptable level, continue the process by adding additional subsets of active accounts.
 Once active accounts achieve pre-determined and acceptable data quality levels, then and only then, begin boarding closed accounts.

-im mexican dating a white girl In most instances, testing for most, if not all, other work streams can begin once data quality standards are achieved with the initial subset.
+like it In most instances, testing for most, if not all, other work streams can begin once data quality standards are achieved with the initial subset.
 As more accurate data is available, provide it to your test and development teams to enhance their testing scenarios.

 In summary, detailed source system documentation and a phased data migration approach will improve your data conversion and project experience.